nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_create.md

 ## Create ##

-API to support the creation of NRL pointers.
-This functionality is only available for providers.
+Provider interaction to support the creation of NRL pointers.

 ## Pre-requisites ##